Because The Sky Is Everywhere

 A book of hope for grieving children and families.

 (Eleven Eleven Press, ©2017).
-This book was inspired by real conversations and dreams by my twins.
-They were three years old.
+This book was inspired by real conversations and dreams by Nancy Sharp’s twins.
+They children were three years old.
 Their father had died the year before, and they struggled to understand just where he was.
 Death of a parent is a hard enough concept for adults to grasp, but it’s all the more abstract for small children.
-Just like Liam, my twins searched in obvious places around our home and neighborhood before coming to believe that their daddy might be elsewhere.
+Just like Liam, Nancy’s twins searched in obvious places around their home and neighborhood before coming to believe that their daddy might be elsewhere.
 They came to this realization on their own in the midst of a car ride.

 According to research compiled by the National Alliance for Grieving Children, New York Life Foundation, Judi’s House, Comfort Zone, and Childhood Grief Awareness Day: